MarsIfeanyi/DeFi-Empire-on-EVM-Subnet/README.md

 This smart contract allows players to collect, build, and earn rewards for their participation in the game's activities.

+- It has two main contracts, `ERC20` token contract and the `Vault` contract

+- The ERC20-Token contract, `src/ERC20.sol`, was deployed on the `marsSubnet` network at the contract address `0x5DB9A7629912EBF95876228C24A848de0bfB43A9` and
+- The Vault contract, `src/Vault.sol` was deployed on the `marsSubnet` network at the contract address`0xa4DfF80B4a1D748BF28BC4A271eD834689Ea3407`.

 ## Table of Contents

 - [DeFi Empire Smart Contract](#defi-empire-smart-contract)